ARCTraining/swd3_sw_dev/03-datastructures.md

 ```

-## Dictionary implemented with a dictionary
+## Solution 2: Dictionary implemented with a dictionary

 ```python
 from typing import List, Text, Tuple, Mapping